Innovation Stream Overview

 The successful and safe deployment of autonomous driving (AD) technologies across the globe is considered one of the most significant challenges in the mobility industry.
 The difficulty of defining and complying with all relevant regulatory requirements and standards from various organizations adds to this complexity.

-In this Working Group, the members will discuss:
+In this Expert Circle, the members discussed:

 - Current challenges, developments, and practices in compliance, validation, and standardization of autonomous driving